-This article is Part 8 in the Exploring Orchestral Music series.
+This article is Part 6 in the Classical Playlists on Spotify and Apple Music series.

 Finishing Up With Spotify

 In the previous post on Spotify’s Classical Sleep playlist, I noted that Spotify and Apple Music had very different ideas about what a “classical” playlist is (emphasis added):

 [T]he two mood-themed playlists are wildly different when it comes to living composers, because they seem to have very different programming approaches.
 Apple Music’s Relaxing Classical takes the existing “canon” and selects mood-appropriate pieces from within it.
 Pieces by Beethoven, Mozart, Brahms, Debussy, and Rachmaninoff make up nearly half of the playlist.
 As a result, only two of the tracks featured are by living composers.

 Spotify’s Classical Sleep, on the other hand, has 36 tracks by living composers, half of the overall total.
 This is because “Classical” in Spotify’s parlance means a mix of mood-appropriate pieces from the “canon” alongside modern artists who make mood music using classical instruments.

 This is not just true of mood-themed classical playlists!
 It’s also true of Spotify’s Classical New Releases playlist, in part because of how “new releases” playlists play into Spotify’s curatorial approach.
 Like with Spotify’s Classical Sleep playlist, one of the clearest signifiers of this distinction between the two platforms is the very large number of living composers.

 |Classical New Releases||If Average US Orchestra|

 The first notable thing about this playlist is that it is the only one to have more people of colour than the “Average US Orchestra” comparison.
 It also has a very high number of living composers, as noted above.